ActiDoo/gamification-engine-dokku/README.md

 # gamification-engine-buildpack
-Heroku-buildpack for the gamification engine
+Heroku-like settings for using the gamification engine with dokku

+Makes use of different buildpacks (see .buildpacks)

+Environment Settings needed:

+* DATABASE_URL
+* MEMCACHED_URL